 Are there injection molding companies near me?

 Injection molders are around the country.
 Cove Plastics operates out of Dayton, TN.
 Geographic location is important in injection molding for logistics.
 Cove Plastics resides on highway 27 with a direct route from Dallas, TX to New York, NY for easy shipping.

 What areas does Cove Plastics serve?

-Cove Plastics has clients all over the US and internationally as well but some of our most common locations are: Lousiville, KY Chattanooga, TN Atlanta, GA Charlotte, NC Nashville, TN Memphis, TN Greensboro, NC Columbus, OH Indianapolis, IN Cincinnati, OH Orlando, FL and Jacksonville, FL
+Cove Plastics is a Tennessee-based company however we serve the world!.
+Cove Plastics has clients all over the US and internationally as well but some of our most common locations are: Lousiville, KY Chattanooga, TN Atlanta, GA Charlotte, NC Nashville, TN Memphis, TN Greensboro, NC Columbus, OH Indianapolis, IN Cincinnati, OH Orlando, FL and Jacksonville, FL.

 Injection Molding vs Blow Molding?

 Blow molding is used for products with extremely thin walls and hollow interiors, like plastic water bottles.
 While injection molding is used to create ridge solid parts.